An American

 by the beach.
 You can try other resorts in the Caramoan town proper (you have

-to get a ride to take you to the beach and the jump-off point to go island-hopping
+to get a ride to get to the beach and the jump-off point to go island-hopping

 but it's a relatively short distance).
 There are also two higher end resorts